Updates made to this guidance

 - If substance abuse was a factor in past harm, what has the parent done to address this and what are their strategies to prevent or manage relapse?

 - If substance abuse is still a concern, does the parent recognise this and are they willing to seek professional support to address this?
-Consult with a mental health addiction professional to understand the impact of current use on the safety and wellbeing of te tamaiti or rangatahi and details of current use, including frequency and severity.
+Consult with a mental health addiction professional to understand the impact of current use on the safety and wellbeing of te tamaiti and details of current use, including frequency and severity.

 - If mental health or intellectual disability were a factor in the past harm, how did this affect the parent's ability to provide care for the previous tamaiti or rangatahi, and how does their current situation compare with the past?
-Seek advice from a mental health professional, psychologist or other disability specialist to understand the impact of unmet mental health or disability needs on te tamaiti or rangatahi and the support required to meet those needs.
+Seek advice from a mental health professional, psychologist or other disability specialist to understand the impact of unmet mental health or disability needs on te tamaiti and the support required to meet those needs.

 - If family violence or other offending has been a factor in past harm, have there been convictions for family or other violence or engagement in programmes to address this?
 Are there protection orders in place?